PacktPublishing/Full-Stack-Vue.js-2-and-Laravel-5/README.md

-# Hands-On-Full-Stack-Development-with-Vue.js-2
+# Full-Stack Vue.js 2 and Laravel 5

-Code repository for Hands-On Full-Stack Development with Vue.js 2, published by Packt
+Code repository for Full-Stack Vue.js 2 and Laravel 5, published by Packt